Fabulous February Events in Key West 2023

 4. Enjoy Tropical Weather (in Feb!) on a Walking Tour

-Eat and drink like a local on the Historic Seaport Food Tour in old town.
+Eat and drink like a local on the Southernmost Food Tasting and Cultural Walking Tour in Old Town.
 75 degrees and sunny makes this walking tour a breeze, but learning about the culture through our cuisine is the standout of the tour.
 And trust us, we have the best key lime pie on the island!

 5. Stock up at the Farmers Market